- Share this article on Facebook

 - Share this article on Tumblr

-The network’s coverage of the Games got off to a roaring start Friday with an opening ceremony that’s trending as the highest-rated non-U.S. summer opener ever.
+The network’s coverage of the Games got off to a roaring start Friday with the most-watched and highest-rated non-U.S. summer opening ceremony telecast ever.

 The Beijing event averaged 34.2 million viewers and received an 18.6 national household rating.